VCTLabs/software_user_manual_template/sum/EU_SUM.rst

 ~~~~~~~~~~~~~~~~~~~~

 This document is the Draft Software User Manual (see revision table) for the
-End-user Management Component of the Advanced ACME Webb Services Appliance,
+End-user Management Component of the Advanced ACME Web Services Appliance,
 Engineering Evaluation Unit.

 1.2 - System Overview
 ~~~~~~~~~~~~~~~~~~~~~

-The Advanced ACME Webb Services Appliance is an on-premise virtual Web Services cluster with an advanced management interface.
+The Advanced ACME Web Services Appliance is an on-premise virtual Web Services cluster with an advanced management interface.
 This document provides both the User Manual and Troubleshooting Guide for the Management Console only.
 The ACME Web Service high-level system components are shown in Figure 1 below: